Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

+## Version 1.08

+Based on 1.07.

+- Fixed stair texture in Sansrie's temple 1.
+  - Map 422 (x=14, y=11)
+  - Changed byte 0x3D2 from 0x72 to 0x73
+- When returning with Dorina to Dor Kiredon the text popup said that you returned to Dor Grestin.
+This was fixed in 3Map_texts.amb (subfile 0x161, text index 0x9)
+- Set initial charges of several chest items (forest moon plants) from 0 to 1

+## Version 1.07

-## Fixes on top of the AMINET and Slothsoft patches
+Fixes on top of the AMINET and Slothsoft patches

 - Fixed Sansrie's key usage (map file 424 in 2Map_data.amb, changed word at offset 0x0346 from 0000 to 0165).
 - Removed unused character data from map 258 (set the following bytes to 0: 0x4A to 0x51).